LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Method

 This motivates a design that combines the strengths of early and late fusion.
-Our model is similar to late fusion in that its decoupled design uses separate encoders for each input stream.
+Our model is similar to late fusion in that its design uses separate encoders for each input stream.
 One encoder extracts local features, while the other captures global features.
 Unlike late fusion, our architecture supports interaction at each layer for fine-grained alignment, similar to early fusion.
 This novel design enables effective cross-modal comparison without being constrained by cross-modal parameter sharing.

-\textbf{Architecture.} Our design for \polytuneII uses a novel interleaved encoder architecture.
+\myinlineheading{Architecture:} Our design for \textit{LadderSym} consists of a novel interleaved encoder architecture, which we designed based on intuitions about comparison tasks.
 Before each transformer block, one input stream is aligned and additively fused into the other.
 The cross-attention alignment module (1) enables alignment at each layer and (2) allows the transformer blocks to focus on feature extraction.
-As shown in \Cref{fig:cross-attention}, the learned attention maps resemble DTW alignments.
+As shown in \Cref{fig:cross-attention}, the learned attention maps recover the same off-diagonal structure as DTW alignments, demonstrating that corresponding tokens across time learn to attend to each other.
 Attention maps for deeper layers are shown in \Cref{fig:cross-attention-maps}.

 The process for one encoder block is described by: